How to Clean Your Sunglasses: the Do's and Don'ts

 So what should you use instead?

-How to clean sunglasses: Do rinse with fresh water
+Do rinse with fresh water

 When curious how to clean your sunglasses properly, it’s that easy.
 Start the process with a simple rinse.
 As long as you avoid hot water, the lenses will be totally fine.
 Run your sunglasses under the faucet and let the freshwater wash away dirt, sweat, and anything else that could be caked on your shades after a full day of outdoor activity.